romayengineer/nixos_iso_builder/README.md

 # Build the ISO inside a Linux container
 make docker-build

+# Build with a specific logging profile
+make docker-build-info    # Info profile make docker-build-prod    # Production profile make docker-build-minimal # Minimal profile

 # ISO will be in output/iso/
 ls -lh output/iso/nixos-*.iso
 ```

 This runs the build in a Linux (Alpine-based) container with Nix pre-installed and nixpkgs pre-fetched (cached in the Docker image layer).
+The Nix store is persisted across builds via a Docker volume (`nix-store-cache`) for faster rebuilds.
+To clear the cache: `make docker-clean-cache`.

 **Git progress during first build**: On first build, Nix clones the nixpkgs repository with submodules (~8M objects).
 To see git clone/fetch progress, use `GIT_PROGRESS_DELAY=0`: